Texas Notary Fees: $10 Max Per Signature (2026) | §406.024 | HB 255

 How to Save Money on Notarization in Texas

 - Check your bank first.
-Free notarization for account holders eliminates the $6.25 per-signature fee entirely.
+Free notarization for account holders eliminates the $10 first-signature fee entirely.
 See our guide to getting a document notarized for what to bring.

 - Plan ahead.
 Rush and after-hours fees in Texas metros can push costs well above $150.
 Scheduling a few days out saves money.